 These could be tangible skills, such as proficiency in a particular computer programme, software system or a foreign language, or intangible skills such as good team management.
 Make sure you explain how each strength relates to the role you’re applying for.

 What are your weaknesses?

-It's best to talk about both short-term and long-term goals.
-Talk about the kind of job you'd eventually like to do and the various steps you will need to get there, relating this in some way back to the position you're interviewing for.
-Show the employer you have ambition, and that you have the determination to make the most of every job you have to get where you want to be.
+Tell the interviewer about the kind of job you'd eventually like to do and how you plan to get there.
+Show the employer you have ambition, and that you have the determination to make the most of every job you have to get to where you want to be.

 Why do you want to work here?